How To Paint Brake Calipers

 Brake Calipers Ready For Paint

-Brake Caliper Paint Choices
+Caliper Paint

 If instructions are followed, caliper paint will not chip, crack, fade or rust, even under extremes of operation or road and weather conditions.
-It is easy to apply, dries quickly and is remarkably resistant.
+Available colors include black, yellow, red, silver, gold, green, purple, and clear.

 Several light coats of paint achieve best results.

-Although you could respray as soon as 15 minutes, what's the rush?
+Although you could respray as soon as 10 minutes, what's the rush?
 Remember changes in temperature and humidity are not always known.
 Take your time.
 You're not painting a barbecue, you're restoring a classic car.

 The four coats I applied took me four days.
 Each morning, before work, I went out in the garage, changed the position of the calipers on the cardboard, and sprayed on another light coat.
 I sprayed the last coat a little heavier to smooth out the finish.